 The DBS Learner Supports Service was established with the sole objective of promoting equality of access to learners with disabilities and we welcome applications from students with disabilities.
 We are committed to ensuring that you can successfully pursue your chosen qualification with us and in order to support this commitment, we endeavour to provide the necessary support and facilities to students who may require it.

-The Learner Supports Office is the primary point of contact for all applicants to the college who may require additional support throughout their time with us.
-Students applying directly to the college will be required to indicate on their application forms that they have a specific learning difficulty, ongoing / long term illness or disability and will then be contacted by the Admissions Office / Disability Office who will discuss the details of the support services available in more detail.
+The Disabilities Support Officer is the primary point of contact for all applicants to the college who may require additional support throughout their time with us.
+Students applying directly to the college will be required to indicate on their application forms that they have a specific learning difficulty, ongoing / long term illness or disability and will then be contacted by the Admissions Office / Disabilities Support Officer who will discuss the details of the support services available in more detail.

 You may also be required to complete a Disability Information Form which will be sent to you once your application has been processed.
 This form is used to clarify the supports you may have received to date and to ascertain if there is anything additional that we can offer you.